ghd7262/ghd7262.github.io/_posts/2018-05-08-codility-genomic-range-query.md

 tags:
 ---

 In this problem, prefix sum is used to keep record of how many times A, C, G had appeared at each index since the start of the DNA sequence.
-Then, for each slice of the sequence, check whether A had appeared, then C, then G. If there was an occurrence(count > 0), assign the corresponding impact factor to a result array.
+Then, for each slice of the sequence, whether A, C, or G had appeared (count doesn't matter) is checked in that order.
+If there had been an occurrence(count > 0) of any nucleotide, the corresponding impact factor is assigned to the result array.

 ```java
 public int[] solution(String S, int[] P, int[] Q) {